GioBonvi/GoogleContactsEventsNotifier/README.md

 This is an exhaustive description of the reason the script needs each of the permissions:

+- **Know your age range and language + View your email addresses**
+  This is needed to retrieve information about your Google Plus contacts, especially those who you have not added in your Google Contacts, but just followed on Google Plus.
+The script will only get information about people who appear in your birthday calendar.
+If you prefer to not access Google Plus at all set `settings.user.accessGooglePlus = false` before running any functions and do not enable the Google+ API.
-- **Managing your Google Contacts**
+- **Manage your Google Contacts**
   This lets the script access information about your contacts (names, email addresses, birthdays).
 The script will not modify any of your contacts.
-- **Managing and viewing you calendars**
+- **Manage your calendars**
   This lets the script access your birthday and events calendar.
-The script will get the events from this calendar only and will never modify any event.
+The script will get the events from this calendar only and will never modify any event or calendar.
-- **Google Plus - Knowing your age, language and email addresses**
-  This is needed to retrieve information about your Google Plus contacts, especially those who you have not added in your Google Contacts, but just followed on Google Plus.
-The script will only get information about people who appear in your birthday calendar.
-If you prefer to not access Google Plus at all set `settings.user.accessGooglePlus = false` before running any functions.
-- **Basic info about your account (language and approximate age)**
+- **Allow this application to run when you are not present**
-  This is a mandatory permission to run any Google Script.
+  This is needed to run the script every day at the hour you specified.
-- **Sending email as**
+- **Send email as you**
   Obviously this script needs your authorization to send you the email notifications.
   It won't send any other email to anyone.
-- **Connecting to an external service**
+- **Connect to an external service**
   This permission is needed to check for updates and to load the profile images of your contacts.
-- **Allowing the application to run in your absence**
-  This is needed to execute the script every day at the hour you specified in the settings.

 ## Contributing